underground-software/ILKD_course_materials/assignments/final_project.md

 include a coding challenge.

-Your will submit the patchset described in the "What to submit" by midnight the day before the first in class presentation on April 24 (L24).
+Your will submit the patchset described in the "What to submit" by midnight the Tuesday before the first in class presentation, that is to say, midnight April 22 2025.

 ### Outcomes: